Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Introduction

-The primary source of carbon emissions in power systems is the combustion of fossil fuels, such as coal, natural gas, and oil, in power plants for electricity generation.
-Accordingly, a variety of techniques can be implemented to decarbonize power systems, such as increasing the penetration of renewable energy sources, applying carbon capture, utilization, and storage (CCUS) technologies, and improving generation efficiency.
-In addition to these technical approaches on the generation side, it is essential to \emph{engage the resources and actions from vast end-users for decarbonization of the electricity sector}, as electricity consumption is the inherent driver of power generation that leads to carbon emissions.
-Moreover, electricity generation and consumption must be balanced at all times and in all places of the grid to ensure stable and reliable power system operation.
-This suggests that user-side electricity consumption has a direct impact on the generation profile and thus on system-level carbon emissions.
-Furthermore, in recent decades, a rapidly growing number of energy consumers, including large companies, municipalities, institutes, and individuals, have been committed to the mission of achieving carbon-free electricity, such as Google's 24/7 carbon-free energy program \cite{google247program}, Microsoft's carbon-free electricity globally project \cite{microsoft}, the U.S. federal government's Executive Order 14057\footnote{Executive Order 14057 - Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021.}, to name a few.
-There is tremendous potential to decarbonize the electricity sector by leveraging the investments, technologies, resources, and actions from vast end-users.
+To decarbonize electric power systems, a variety of technologies have been deployed, such as increasing penetration of renewable energy sources, applying carbon capture, utilization, and storage (CCUS) facilities, improving generation efficiency, etc. In addition to these technical approaches on the generation side, it is essential to harness the tremendous resources available from a wide range of end-users on the \emph{demand} side for achieving effective decarbonization.
+In power systems, electricity generation and consumption must be balanced at all times and in all places of the grid to ensure stable and reliable system operation.
+Therefore, although almost all carbon emissions occur on the generation side, electricity consumption is the inherent drive of power generation that results in carbon emissions.
+In recent decades, the demand side has witnessed a rapid proliferation of distributed energy resources (DERs), such as smart buildings, energy storage, electric vehicles, responsive loads, solar panels, etc. The coordination of massive DERs can provide enormous power flexibility to facilitate low-carbon power system operation.
+Moreover, an ever-expanding group of energy consumers, comprising corporations, municipalities, institutions, and individuals, are dedicated to the goal of achieving carbon-free electricity, such as Google's 24/7 carbon-free energy program \cite{google247program}, Microsoft's carbon-free electricity globally project \cite{microsoft}, the U.S. federal government's Executive Order 14057\footnote{Executive Order 14057 - Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021.}.
+It presents unprecedented opportunities to leverage investments, advanced technologies, abundant resources, and collaborative efforts from vast end-users to decarbonize the electric power sector.

+The integration of carbon emissions analytics into the planning, operation, control, and market of electricity systems is referred to as ``Carbon-Electricity Nexus''.
+This field is emerging and presents significant challenges owing to the complexity of large-scale engineering systems, physical laws and constraints, policy considerations, economic factors, market dynamics, carbon accounting principles, the involvement of multi-stakeholders, and more.
+To this end, this paper aims to establish an overarching framework to guide the research and development in carbon-electricity nexus.
+Specifically, as shown in Figure \ref{fig:research}, our framework breaks down the intricate subject of carbon-electricity nexus into three fundamental tasks: